Therapy Myths

 #1 – Therapy is only for people in extreme distress

 It is not true.
-Therapy is most effective when symptoms are mild, not when your
+Therapy is most effective when symptoms are mild, not when your mental health has really deteriorated.

-when you simply feel like something is not right.
-If you feel stuck and feel like you
+It is much more challenging to work through things when you are in a crisis than when you simply feel like something is not right.
+If you feel stuck and feel like you need support, reach out before things get worse.

 #2 – Therapy is just a very expensive chit – chat